How Much Technical Debt Is Too Much? A Startup Founder’s Guide

 Introduction

-They are added because they remove friction, reduce repetitive work or improve decisions in a way that would otherwise be difficult to achieve.
+The most successful AI features are rarely built because AI is trending.
+They work because they remove friction, cut repetitive work or improve decision-making in ways that would otherwise be difficult to achieve.

 • unpredictable outputs